anastasia-zhukova/XCoref/README.md

 ```

 ### EECDCR: CDCR model by Barhom et al.
-If you want to use EECDCR as a method (see https://www.aclweb.org/anthology/P19-1409/) for entity identification module, follow the setup instructions [here](cdcr/entities/eecdcr/README.md).
+If you want to use a CDCR model by Barhom et al. (EECDCR) (see https://www.aclweb.org/anthology/P19-1409/),
+you must follow additional setup instructions [here](cdcr/entities/eecdcr/README.md).

 ## Run the analysis
-To start the analysis:
+To start the end-to-end execution, run:
 ```
-python start_export_pipeline.py
+python start_end_to_end_pipeline.py
 ```
 After the pipeline was started, you will need to choose a collection of news articles, which you want to analyse.